Course Site Availability

 1. Click Save at the bottom of the page to change your course’s activation status.

-1. Log in to Brightspace and locate your course.
+1. Log in to Brightspace and go to your course site.

 2. In the top navigation bar, select Course Admin.